SLICE -- Combining Strong Lensing and X-ray in AC 114. Further Insights into the Merger Scenario: Results

 All parameters of the model — including the DM clump, the BCG, the galaxy-scale perturbers, the external shear, and the three dPIE profiles describing the X-ray gas mass component - are listed in Table~\ref{sl_xray_table}.
 The PDFs of the \emph{main cluster parameters} (parameters of the DM clump, velocity dispersion of the BCG, strength of the external shear) are shown in black in Fig.~\ref{compare_SL_only}.
 Note that, for clarity, we do not display all model parameters in Fig.~\ref{compare_SL_only} nor in the other corner plots presented in this paper.
 We omit the parameters of the galaxy-scale perturbers, and we do not show the posterior distributions of the position of the DM clump, as they always fall within the adopted prior of $\pm 3\arcsec$ from the centre of the BCG.
 All MCMC chains are made publicly available, allowing anyone to investigate their behaviour if necessary.

-Results of the best fit model are compared with those derived using strong lensing (SL) constraints only (in violet in Fig.~\ref{compare_SL_only}).
-PDFs are generally narrower when including the X-ray constraints, and most of the parameters of the DM clump are consistent between both runs, except for the velocity dispersion which, as expected, is found to be smaller in the SL+X-ray model.
+Results of the best fit model are compared with those derived using strong lensing (SL) constraints only (obtained in Section~3.3 and shown in violet in Fig.~\ref{compare_SL_only}).
+The parameter PDFs are generally narrower when X-ray data are included, indicating improved constraints on the model parameters.
+Parameters of the DM clump are consistent between both runs, except for the velocity dispersion which is found to be lower when X-ray data are included, as expected, since part of the mass is then attributed to the X-ray gas.
 The strength of the external shear is also found to be slightly smaller when including the X-ray constraints.
 This is consistent with the shape of the gas mass component (Fig.~\ref{largescale}), which is elongated along the South-East North-West direction, \emph{i.e.} colinear with the line connecting \lens\, and \lens b.
 We also show in green in Fig.~\ref{compare_SL_only} the results obtained by fitting the SL constraints while including the description of the X-ray component derived in Section~4.2.1 from the X-ray only fit.
 This approach is similar to the one proposed by \citet{Bonamigo_2018}.
 The results are very close to those obtained from the full SL+X-ray analysis, except for the strength of the external shear, which lies between the values derived from the SL only and SL+X-ray models.
 Moreover, the parameter uncertainty are smaller in the full SL+X-ray analysis, highlighting the advantages of a fully combined analysis compared to a two step approach.